stanford-rc/globus.stanford.edu/client/plus.md

-If you would like to give other people access to content that is only accessible with Globus Connect Personal (for example, because that content lives on your laptop or desktop), you will need to create a _Shared endpoint_.
+If you would like to give other people access to content that is only accessible with Globus Connect Personal (for example, because that content lives on your laptop or desktop), you will need to create a _Guest Collection_.
-In order to create a shared endpoint with Globus Connect Personal, you will need access to a feature called _Globus Plus_.
+In order to create a Guest Collection with Globus Connect Personal, you will need access to a feature called _Globus Plus_.
 This page explains how to configure Globus Plus and start sharing.

 {% include info-box.html
    header="Full (and full-sponsored) accounts only" icon="university"
    content="Globus Plus is only available to people who have a full-service (or full-sponsored) account.
-Essentially, if you have a Stanford email address, then you can use Globus Plus!"
+If you have Stanford email, then you can use Globus Plus!"
 %}

 {% include info-box.html
+   icon="exclamation-circle"
+   header="Stanford endpoints only"
+   content="When you create a new Globus Connect Personal endpoint, you attach it to a Globus identity.
+Globus Plus will only work for Personal endpoints attached to a Stanford identity (identities ending in `@stanford.edu`)."
+%}

+{% include info-box.html
+   icon="question-circle"
    header="You might not need Globus Plus" content="You only need Globus Plus if you want to give other people access to some of the files on your computer.
-If you want to share content on a server (running Globus Connect Server), Globus Plus is not needed, because it only works with Globus Connect Personal."
+If you want to share content on a server (running Globus Connect Server), Globus Plus is not needed."
 %}

 {% include info-box.html